hpe-storage/scod/docs/csi_driver/deployment.md

 ## Creating a StorageClass

 After creating a `Secret`, create a `StorageClass` using the `Secret` and the necessary `StorageClass` parameters.
-A `StorageClass` specifies the provisioner to use (the HPE CSI Driver) and the volume parameters (such as Protection Templates, Performance Policies, CPG, etc.) of the volume to create which can be used to differentiate between storage levels and usages.
+A `StorageClass` specifies the provisioner to use (the HPE CSI Driver) and the volume parameters (such as Protection Templates, Performance Policies, CPG, etc.) of the volume which can be used to differentiate between storage levels and usages.
 Please see the requirements section of the respective [CSP](../container_storage_provider/index.md).

 ```markdown fct_label="K8s 1.15+"
 apiVersion: storage.k8s.io/v1